cocomice/EDSS_dep_framework/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-**Important**: For users who want to run the system on the Internet, make sure the port 80 and 443 is open on your machine to allow the data traffic from outside.
+**Important**: For users who want to run the system on their server, make sure the port 80 and 443 is open on your machine to allow the data traffic from outside.

 # How to run the examples